Trump returns to Michigan hoping to repeat battlefield success he found in 2016 - ExBulletin

 We want to protect the voice of Michigan voters.
 So whether or not it might help one candidate over another is irrelevant, Karamo said.

-According to Karamo, the Michigan GOP has been working on the plan with the RNC and expects the national party to approve the new primary configuration.
+According to Karamo, the Michigan GOP has been working on the plan with the RNC and expects the national party to approve the new primary set-p.

 The RNC said its conversations with the state party “have focused on rules and process rather than the substance and language of the specific Karamos plan, the type of guidance they offer each state party as ‘they begin to formulate their individual pathways for delegate selection.